Showing posts with label sand. Show all posts

 We stopped at the Foley Train Depot to watch men run the miniature trains.
 (They only run at certain times during the week)

-Included in the collection were a Ringling Bros & Barnum Big Top Circus, a mini train carrying circus items, a ferries wheel (that worked), cloys with balloons, a lion cage, Roadside USA, a man shot out of a canon, a tattooed lady Lulu the farebeater cost fifty cents and elephants.
+Included in the collection were a Ringling Bros & Barnum Big Top Circus, a mini train carrying circus items, a Ferris wheel (that worked), clowns with balloons, a lion cage, Roadside USA, a man shot out of a cannon, a tattooed lady, Lulu the farebeater, which cost fifty cents, and elephants.

 Ringling Bros & Barnum Big Top Circus

-The miniature town consisted of Aqua Blue Drive-in diner that served fries and hamburgers, shakes, and soft drinks.
+The miniature town featured an Aqua Blue Drive-in diner that served fries, hamburgers, shakes, and soft drinks.

 There were bridges, factories, train stations, firehouses, and trains traveling in all directions on the many tracks.